BetterPool/api-live-coding-template/README.md

+Run the following to start the postgres container `docker-compose up -d`

 KOA API with a single endpoint.

 `npm install`

-`npm start` or `npm run dev`
+`npm run migration:run` - This may take a couple of minutes as we're seeding data into the database `npm start` or `npm run dev`

 go to: localhost:3000/resource and make sure there is a valid response returned.